 Born in the early 1990s, agile methodologies share a lot of the same qualities as their Gen-Y peers – bold, youthful, ambitious, flexible, and forever seeking new challenges.
 This model is fast becoming the project-management method of choice, largely due to its focus on optimizing development time and producing an operational application in the shortest time possible.

 A common feature of the agile methodologies is sprints – miniature projects within the main project, usually divided up into two- to four-week increments.
-Each sprint is designed to produce a new working feature and is centered on developing the most essential parts of the application.
+Each sprint is designed to produce a new or improved working feature and is centered on developing the most essential parts of the application.
+This gives a sense of progression and allows you to step back and re-evaluate the state of the product with every increment.

-This piece-by-piece approach allows developers to foresee and respond to all major obstacles and to set the project on a straighter course of development.
+This piece-by-piece approach allows developers to foresee and respond to all major obstacles and to set the project on a straighter course of development, for example, because of user feedback or changes in the target market.

 Traditionally used in the construction and manufacturing industries, the waterfall model has found its way into software-development projects.
 Unlike the flexible nature of the agile methodologies, the waterfall model is defined by its strict and linear principles.
 Projects start at the first phase and only progress to the next when everything in the previous phase has been completed.